-- Knowing what is at the cutting edge of research in your area of interest is difficult. - It requires an in depth knowledge of the area, knowledge that the new PhDer often does not have. - In fact the new PhD student often has no idea. - Supervisor can help or may suggest a research question. - Often takes a good year into the research to identify a research question (so don't worry).
+- Knowing where "the cutting edge" in your research field is can be difficult. - It requires in depth knowledge of the domain; knowledge that the new PhD student often does not have. - In fact the new PhD student often has no idea - Supervisors can help (and may be able to suggest a research question). - It often takes a good year into the programme of work to identify the final research question (so don't worry), but it is a good idea to formulate a working question as soon as you can.